nashville-software-school/bangazon-inc/book-1-orientation/chapters/ENTHUSIASTIC_MOOSE.md

 You might be surprised to learn that this is a feature of C# that was only recently added.
 It's called "Top-level Statements".
 The feature allows us to write code at the "top-level" of our file.
 It's an excellent feature that allows us to get started quickly without any ceremony, but after a while it starts to become rather ungainly, and it's definitely not _idiomatic_ C# code.

-Latter in the course, we'll see the more traditional place to put startup code, but for now, let's just put the code in a function.
+Later in the course, we'll see the more traditional place to put startup code, but for now, let's just put the code in a function.

 > **NOTE:** We call this _wrapping_ the code in a function.